Upgrade your workflows with a Xero barcode inventory system

 Follow these three steps, and you’ll be well on your way to managing barcodes with Katana:

-Follow the pop-ups and configure the Xero integration.
-As soon as you’re done, click Continue, and congratulations, you’ve finished integrating Katana x Xero.
+3. Follow the pop-ups to configure the Xero integration.
+As soon as you’re done, click Continue, and congratulations, you’ve finished integrating Katana with Xero.
 To enable barcodes, head back to Settings to switch on barcodes.

-Are you a visual learner?
-Check out the video below to follow the step-by-step guide to getting fully set up with the Xero barcode inventory system:
+If you’re more of a visual learner, check out the video below to follow the step-by-step guide to getting fully set up with the Xero barcode inventory system:

 Optimize your workflows with Xero barcodes

-Xero inventory barcode is essential for manufacturers looking to improve how their inventory is managed and overhaul their tracking capabilities, as it may even be a legal requirement for your business.
+Xero barcode software is essential for manufacturers looking to improve how their inventory is managed and overhaul their tracking capabilities, as it may even be a legal requirement for your business.

-Improve the management of your inventory and create a smooth workflow from sales to manufacturing and accounting with Katana manufacturing ERP’s 14-day free trial — no credit cards.
-No hassle.
+Improve the management of your inventory and create a smooth workflow from sales to manufacturing and accounting with Katana.
+Get a demo.

-Not only will you reap the benefits of setting up a Xero inventory barcode system into your business, but you can also take advantage of the:
+Not only will you reap the benefits of scanning barcodes, but you can also take advantage of many other features Katana provides.

 Integrations

-Connect any of your favorite tools and bridge the gap between your manufacturing and other areas of your business with a Xero ERP integration.
+Seamlessly connect with your favorite business tools and bridge the gap between your manufacturing and other areas of your business.

 API

-So, there you have it, everything you need to know about managing Xero inventory and the perfect tool for the job.
-If you have any questions or want to know more about Xero inventory barcodes within Katana, please drop us a message at any time.
+So, there you have it — everything you need to know about managing Xero inventory and the perfect platform for the job.